-Exclusive report: Mining exploration investments in Serbia- problems, challenges and potentials for the state and the foreign investors27.
-February 2013. / Mining
+Exclusive report: Mining exploration investments in Serbia- problems, challenges and potentials for the state and the foreign investors, Mining

 It can be done a lot, it is done a little and that what was done wasn’t done right- this sentence presents complete situation in the mining sector of Serbia.
 Serbia has completely decent reservoirs of natural resources, proportionally to its size and population.
 Moreover, these resources are a gold opportunity for export, besides satisfying our needs.

 Foreign investors have obviously noticed better the information that there are 5 billion tons of coal in Pester, that value of nickel reservoirs is 100 billion euros, that there are coal slates in Aleksinac basin that can give 200 megatron of oil and that 20% of world’s lignite reservoirs are found in Serbia.
 What is the result of that Serbia doesn’t take this seriously?
 State loses millions of euros on ceding exploration rights to the reservoirs that have already been explored, it picks up crumps from the table with excavation of profitable minerals and it lets foreign companies catch hold of right to excavation without competition.
 There are many problems in this area.
 The most important problem is whether state is lazy or it doesn’t want to deal with these questions, what enables foreign investors to act as they want.
 Ecological problems follow this question, as well as uninformed public.